Enter your work email

 • Consider strategic alignment: Use automation to support organizational goals, such as cost reduction, digital transformation, or supply chain resilience.
 Alignment encourages adoption and smooths implementation.

-Automation works best when it connects with your existing ERP, procurement, and spend analytics platforms to enable real-time data flow.
+Automation works best when it connects with your existing ERP, procurement, and spend analytics systems to enable real-time data flow.
+Procurement automation that doesn’t connect to the broader financial and operations stack creates data silos rather than eliminating them.

-As part of creating an automated supply chain, be sure to:
+As part of building an automated supply chain, make sure to:

-• Choose compatible automation technologies: Ensure your automation solution integrates with your existing systems and leverages AI, ML, RPA, or intelligent workflow platforms.
+• Choose compatible automation technologies: Ensure your automation solution integrates with your existing systems and uses AI, ML, RPA, or intelligent workflow tools.

 • Establish data flow and governance: Define clear pathways for data to flow between automated and existing systems, and implement policies to manage quality, access, and compliance.